mozilla/mortar-list-detail/README.md

 This template comes with a new layouts library that lets you create apps quickly, and initial HTML and javascript that defines a list/detail application.

+It is part of the [mortar](https://github.com/mozilla/mortar/) template collection for building Open Web Apps.

 It uses [backbone.js](http://backbonejs.org/), [zepto](http://zeptojs.com/), and [underscore](http://underscorejs.org/) to provide a powerful yet minimal application development environment.

 It also make light usage of [x-tags](https://github.com/mozilla/x-tag), a polyfill for the new [Web Components](http://dvcs.w3.org/hg/webcomponents/raw-file/tip/explainer/index.html) API.